AxaFrance/react-toolkit/CONTRIBUTING.md

 npm run dev
 ```

-Or, if you want to run your component in watch mode, execting one of command below
+Or, if you want to run your component in watch mode, executing one of command below

 ```sh
 # If your component is in js